What are secured business loans?

 - Or, instead of individual assets, some lenders request the net worth of all assets

-As well as providing company collateral, you may be asked to give a personal guarantee as additional assurance for the lender, making individuals liable for the loan.
-Lenders’ requirements vary but often depend on your company status – we explain more below:
+As well as providing company collateral, you may be asked to give a personal guarantee as additional assurance for the lender.
+This means making other individuals liable for the loan, whether that's a company director or somebody outside of the business.
+Lenders’ requirements vary, but often depend on your company status, as outlined below.

-- If you have a limited company or limited liability partnership (LLP), the majority of lenders will expect you to provide a personal guarantee alongside company collateral.
+- If your business is a limited company or limited liability partnership (LLP), the majority of lenders will expect you to provide a personal guarantee alongside company collateral.

 - Directors or shareholders with a minimum of around 20% to 25% share in a limited company are also likely to be asked to provide a personal guarantee.

-- When it comes to sole traders and partnerships with unlimited liability (not LLPs), the rules are different when it comes to any kind of loan: you’re always personally liable, and, as a result, you won’t be asked to put up any company collateral.
+- When it comes to sole traders and partnerships with unlimited liability (not LLPs), you’re always personally liable, and, as a result, you won’t be asked to put up any company collateral.

-Another point to highlight: if you refuse to provide a personal guarantee this could reflect badly on your application - and your intention to pay back the money.
-So regardless of whether you’re a sole trader, a partnership, a limited company or LLP, be prepared to provide a guarantee such as residential property or valuables such as jewellery.
+So, regardless of whether you’re a sole trader, partnership, limited company or LLP, be prepared to provide a guarantee such as residential property or valuables such as jewellery.

-On the other hand, if you're a shoestring startup or a new business yet to build up valuable assets, you might not have enough collateral to put up for a large loan.
-If this sounds like you, then an unsecured loan could work better for you – but you still need to weigh up the pros and cons.
+On the other hand, if you're a startup or new business, you might not have the assets to put up for a secured business loan.
+If this is the case, an unsecured business loan might suit you better.